opiopan/fsmapper/docs/docs/getting-started/instration.md

     Through the use of the vJoy device, fsmapper provides highly flexible configurability for human interface devices.

 - **MobiFlight WASM Module ([GitHub](https://github.com/MobiFlight/MobiFlight-WASM-Module))**<br/>
-    This WASM module, functioning as an add-on for FS2020, enables an external-process utility to execute arbitrary [**RPN script**](https://docs.flightsimulator.com/html/Additional_Information/Reverse_Polish_Notation.htm) and monitor changes in the aircraft's internal state stored in local variables like LVARs. fsmapper gains unrestricted access to retrieve and modify aircraft states by communicating with the MobiFlight WASM Module operating within the FS2020 process.<br/>
+    This WASM module, functioning as an add-on for Microsoft Flight Simulator 2020, enables an external-process utility to execute arbitrary [**RPN script**](https://docs.flightsimulator.com/html/Additional_Information/Reverse_Polish_Notation.htm) and monitor changes in the aircraft's internal state stored in local variables like LVARs. fsmapper gains unrestricted access to retrieve and modify aircraft states by communicating with the MobiFlight WASM Module operating within the MSFS process.<br/>
     The easiest way to install the MobiFlight WASM Module is by downloading and installing the **MobiFlight Connector** from [here](https://www.mobiflight.com/en/download.html).

 :::info
-The vanilla fsmapper communicates with FS2020 through the SimConnect API, which allows an external process to access only [**SimVars**](https://docs.flightsimulator.com/html/Programming_Tools/SimVars/Simulation_Variables.htm) and [**Event IDs**](https://docs.flightsimulator.com/html/Programming_Tools/Event_IDs/Event_IDs.htm).
+The vanilla fsmapper communicates with Microsoft Flight Simurator 2020 through the SimConnect API, which allows an external process to access only
+[**SimVars**](https://docs.flightsimulator.com/html/Programming_Tools/SimVars/Simulation_Variables.htm) and
+[**Event IDs**](https://docs.flightsimulator.com/html/Programming_Tools/Event_IDs/Event_IDs.htm).
 However, this access isn't sufficient to control all operable objects in a cockpit or retrieve all gauge statuses to display on another DIY gauge or virtual instrument panel.<br/>